innopolis-devops/labs/app_swift/README.md

 # Cupertino Time Monitor

-Cupertino Time Monitor is a web application that allows you to see the actual Moscow time no matter where you are.
+Cupertino Time Monitor is a web application that allows you to see the actual Cupertino time no matter where you are.

 ## Contents